Lars Sullivan: Bio

 The mesomorphic Superstar burst onto the scene in 2017, at first partnering with a variety of underperforming teammates, all of whom felt Sullivan’s wrath after letting him down during competition.
 In dealing with his dissatisfactory partners, Sullivan’s Jekyll/Hyde tendencies were soon revealed: One minute, he’d appear reasonable and soft-spoken; the next, enraged and ready to tear someone’s head off.

 Unfortunately for his opponents and lackluster teammates alike, Sullivan has the tools to do pretty much whatever he wants, whenever he wants.
 That kind of luxury comes with being a one-man wrecking crew whose idea of a light workout is to lug 200-pound boulders up and down steep mountainsides.
 Sullivan’s hands are so massive you might think he could palm a Volkswagen, and his legs look like the bottom half of a sequoia.

 More frightening yet, there’s no telling what could set Sullivan off at any given moment, and after making only a handful of appearances on Raw and SmackDown LIVE, The Freak has laid waste to Superstars of all shapes and sizes, including Kurt Angle, The Hardy Boyz and R-Truth.
 Sullivan picked up right where he left off after returning to the blue brand following an extended absence, laying waste to Jeff Hardy, Matt Riddle and The Miz after a tag bout.

-While other WWE Superstars might feel the need to walk on eggshells when they’re around the behemoth, Sullivan’s objective — to punish the opposition — remains unwavering after becoming a member of SmackDown LIVE during the 2019 Superstar Shake-up.
+While other WWE Superstars might feel the need to walk on eggshells when they’re around the behemoth, Sullivan’s objective — to punish the opposition — remains unwavering after becoming a member of SmackDown LIVE.